Homemade Christmas Gifts – Easy For You and Easy on Your Budget

 • Popcorn balls

-• Fresh baked breads to go with jams and jellies
+• Freshly baked bread to go with jams and jellies

 These are just a few suggestions for gifts from your kitchen.
 Pinterest has a TON of recipes that are family tested and photographed so you’ll know if you got it right.